Is Your Routine Empowering You?

 Purpose of a Routine

 Contrary to popular belief, the objective of a routine isn’t to keep things constant.
-Quite the opposite, in fact.
+It’s actually progress — to help you get the best out of life.

-The objective of a routine is progress — to help you get the best out of daily life, just by following it.
-We do this in two ways: Firstly, by having a reliable set of tasks to do every day or week, you don’t have to waste time planning what to do every day/week.
-You can just stick to your schedule and focus on getting things done.
-Secondly, by creating a routine filled with empowering activities, you automatically progress in your goals just by following it.
+This is done two-fold: Firstly, by having a well-planned set of tasks to do every day (or week or month), you don’t have to waste time planning what to do every day.
+You can just look at your schedule and focus on getting things done.
+Secondly, by having a routine that is filled with empowering activities, designed with your needs and goals in mind, you automatically progress in your life just by following it.

-Continuing in this cycle will only lead to increased unhappiness.
+Continuing this cycle will only lead to increased unhappiness.
 Eventually their souls will wither, and their fire gets extinguished.

 When It’s Time To Change Your Routine